 Avoid falls: Doing balance and muscle-strengthening activities can help prevent osteoporosis and reduce your risk of falling.

-Live better, longer: Staying fit can help control your weight, blood pressure and cholesterol.
+Live better and longer: Staying fit can help control your weight, blood pressure and cholesterol.
 Studies show that regular physical activity can reduce your risk of dying early from heart disease/heart attack, some cancers and stroke.

 Improve Sexual Health: Regular exercise increases circulation and improves blood pressure, and may lower the risk of erectile dysfunction (ED).
 For those who have ED, becoming more physically fit may improve sexual function.
 Exercise may also increase sexual arousal in post-menopausal women.